AnovaKernel/motion-heatmap-opencv/README.md

 So what are you waiting for?
 Go on and try it!

 # Credits
-This heatmap generator is forked from robertosannazzaro/motion-heatmap-opencv.
+This heatmap generator is forked from [robertosannazzaro's motion-heatmap-opencv](https://github.com/robertosannazzaro/motion-heatmap-opencv).
 His code is an adaptation of the [Intel Motion Heatmap](https://github.com/intel-iot-devkit/python-cv-samples/tree/master/examples/motion-heatmap)

 ![](./heatmap_gif.gif)